suporterfid/iot-api-emu/README.md

 Flask-RESTful: An extension for Flask that adds support for quickly building REST APIs.
 paho-mqtt: The Paho Python Client provides a client class that enables applications to connect to an MQTT broker.
 requests: A simple, yet elegant HTTP library for Python.
+Flasgger: A Flask extension to provide Swagger UI for your API.
 For more information, please refer to the official documentation.

 ## License